banner-cover

 Flag Display Period

-2. When may I display an actual mini Flag on my vehicle?
+2. When may I display an actual mini-National Flag on my vehicle?

-Generally, members of the public may not display a mini Flag from their vehicles.
-However, this guideline is relaxed during the National Day celebrations period (1 July – 30 September each year), with the exception of hearses.
-Please do affix or fasten the Flag firmly to ensure that it does not come off while driving, as this may cause accidents to occur.
+The display of an actual mini-National Flag on vehicle by members of public is allowed during the National Day celebrations period (1 July – 30 September each year), with the exception of hearses.
+Please do affix or fasten the mini-National Flag firmly to ensure that it does not come off while driving, as this may cause accidents to occur.

-3. When may I display Flag decals on my vehicle?
+3. When may I display National Flag decals on my vehicle?

 These decals may be displayed throughout the year.
-However, the primary concern is that the Flag must be treated with dignity and respect.
-For example, one should not display a decal with words or graphics superimposed on the Flag, nor should the decal be displayed on the exhaust pipe or on the wheels.
+However, the display of the decals should not cause disrespect to the image of the National Flag.
+For example, one should not display a decal with words or graphics superimposed on the image of the National Flag, nor should the decal be displayed on the exhaust pipe or on the wheels.

 4. When is the National Day celebrations period?